 Yorkshire’s 21st century capital offers everything you would expect from one of the UK’s leading cities, and more.
-Visit for a weekend and you’ll be rewarded with some of Britain’s best shopping, sightseeing, sport, art, culture and nightlife.
+Visit for a weekend and you’ll be rewarded with some of Britain’s best shopping, sightseeing, sport, art and nightlife.

 Within Leeds, you will find a vibrant student area around the sporting venues in Headingley, as well as an amazing city centre, served by a main line train station, for arrival and onward travel.

 Venture slightly further afield from the city of Leeds and you will come to Otley and Wetherby – two of Yorkshire’s most picturesque towns.
 Also see our article on things to do in Leeds city centre, and things to do in Leeds with kids.

 Table of Contents